Make a difference for animals and advance your career through volunteering

 Before starting volunteering, make sure to reflect on the following questions:

 Volunteering is not necessarily for everyone, especially not long periods of volunteering.
 There are often other methods that can be used to test your fit with a career path.
-For some ideas, see our skills profiles.

 In any case, you should consider developing skills that are more aligned with your comparative advantage within the community.